akniele/sentiment_classification_Nigerian_Pidgin/README.md

-# sentiment_classification_Nigerian_Pidgin
+# Sentiment classification for Nigerian Pidgin tweets

-Files used for a class project on zero-shot sentiment classification for the low-resource language Nigerian Pidgin.
+Files used for a project on zero-shot sentiment classification for the low-resource language Nigerian Pidgin.